 Read more about Unpaid leave and continuous service in our Library.

 Other types of leave

 Employees experiencing family and domestic violence may want to take other types of leave, such as annual leave.
-Depending on the circumstances, there may also be times when they’re entitled to paid sick and carer’s leave.
+Depending on the circumstances, there may also be times when they’re entitled to paid sick leave.

 For more information on these types of leave, go to:

 Employees might also want to access flexible working arrangements.
 Flexibility in the workplace allows employers and employees to make arrangements about working conditions that suit them.
 For more information go to Flexibility in the workplace.

 Source reference: Fair Work Act 2009 s.106B

 Support services for people impacted by family & domestic violence

 Confidential information, counselling and support for people impacted by domestic and family violence is available at the 1800 RESPECT website